An Academic History

 1983-1990: Angel Jordan

 Angel Jordan joined the Carnegie Mellon community in 1956 as an instructor and doctoral student in Electrical Engineering.
-In the next two decades, Jordan rose through the faculty ranks, eventually becoming the Whitaker Professor of Electrical Engineering in 1972 and dean of the Carnegie Institute of Technology in 1979.
+In the next two decades, Jordan rose through the faculty ranks, eventually becoming the Whitaker Professor of Electrical Engineering in 1972 and dean of the Carnegie Institute of Technology (now the College of Engineering) in 1979.

 While he was provost, Jordan took a leadership role in attracting the Software Engineering Institute to Carnegie Mellon and in helping to establish the School of Computer Science.
 Undergraduate enrollment continued to grow and graduate enrollment nearly doubled between 1968 and 1988.
 The university also saw a major increase in sponsored research and advisory boards were created to ensure that departments were giving their students the best education possible.